Her figure skaters can fly. But do a Russian coach’s tactics go too far?

 This year’s Games held even more promise for the coach, whose skaters were widely expected to sweep the podium: 17-year-olds Anna Shcherbakova and Alexandra Trusova and the country’s newest, biggest Olympic star, 15-year-old Valieva.

-In an interview on Russian state television Saturday, Tutberidze insisted that Valieva was “innocent and clean,” and vaguely implied a conspiracy was at play.
+In an interview on Russian state television Saturday, Tutberidze insisted that Valieva was “innocent and clean” and vaguely implied a conspiracy was at play.
 “Either this was an ill-fated confluence of circumstances, or it was a very well-conceived plan,” Tutberidze said.
 “I hope our officials will not abandon us and defend our rights and prove our innocence.”

 An American stint